tobitotaku/ai-brain-tumor/docs/Protocol.md

 **Output:** k genes with interpretable biological meaning

+**Submission note:** Due to computational feasibility, this submission primarily reports the PCA route; the Filter_L1 route is fully implemented and can be executed with `config_fast_filter_l1.yaml` or `config_academic_feasible.yaml` for interpretability comparisons.

 **Advantages:**
 - Biologically interpretable (real genes, not linear combinations)
 - Enables downstream pathway enrichment analysis